 Currently there is no known cure for Kennedy's disease.
 Treatment is symptomatic and supportive.
 Physical therapy and rehabilitation to slow muscle weakness and atrophy may prove helpful.

 Kennedy's disease is slowly progressive.
-Individuals tend to remain ambulatory until late in the disease, although some may be wheelchair-bound during later stages.
+Individuals tend to remain ambulatory until late in the disease, although some may use mobility devices such as wheelchairs during later stages.
 The life span of individuals with Kennedy's disease is usually normal.